December 8. 2012

 It’s really easy to have love and admiration for someone like Mike Lata.
 I would be surprised to learn that the guy had any enemies and if he did, it would be because the other person was probably jealous.
 The guy is just that genuinely nice.
 And sweet.
 And talented.

 Don’t take my word.
 Ask his closest friends–mostly amazing chefs and culinary leaders that span the country.
-Or his fiance Emily who is just as cute, sweet and nice as he is.
-If that’s not enough look at his accolades starting with his James Beard Award, his wall of articles and distinctions and his billboards/bus wraps featuring his beaming smile and argyle sweater.
-But if all else fails, go to his restaurant FIG. It is one of the best in Charleston and one of the hardest to score a reservation even if you want to sit at the bar.
+If that’s not enough look at his accolades starting with his James Beard Awards, his wall of articles and distinctions and his billboards/bus wraps featuring his beaming smile and argyle sweater.
+But if all else fails, go to his restaurants FIG or The Ordinary.
+They are some of the best in Charleston and FIG is the hardest to score a reservation even if you want to sit at the bar.